raghuchandan1/Recommendation_System/README.md

 ## Dependencies
 This project requires Python 3.x and the following Python libraries installed:
-  - Nltk
+  - nltk
-  - Pandas
+  - pandas
-  - Progressbar
+  - progressbar
-  - Seaborn
+  - seaborn
   - scikit-learn
 ## Data
 The data is provided by IBM and includes anonymized cleaned data of user-article interactions.